Mrunal-G/Casual-turn-taking-and-backchannel-prediction/README.md

 If a word is marked by none of these two labels, the default label of “Continuing Speech“ is assigned.

+## Output of Data preprocessing

+After this preparation, each sample is a (partial) utterance (audio, text, or both) spoken by a single speaker, with the class label given by the last word’s label within the utterance.

+The data is split by session with train:validation:test => ratio of 2000:300:138

 ## Evaluation Metrics